TheSecondLugia/pixoo-next/README.md

 to the device.

 It's in a very early stage, but it supports all methods that start with `draw_` and can be "pushed" to the GUI, just the way you'd use it normally.
+For now, this simulator only supports static frames and a single loop of a series of frames.

 **NOTE:** When enabling and using the simulator, the actual connection to the device will be completely ignored.
 So don't expect to see anything on your device when simulating.